blankenlev/blankenlev/README.md

 ### Levi Blankenheim

 I have a passion for assembling computers, both for personal projects and for others.
-My proficiency in Javascript and Python is complemented by five years of dedicated study in Java.
+My proficiency in Javascript and Python is complemented by four years of study in Java.
 I am keen to apply my technical skills towards developing innovative solutions for legacy software systems.

 </p>